Food Corner

 Honey Will Never Rot

 There are not many foods that will never be spoiled and honey is one of them.
 This is due to different reasons.
-For starters, honey is basically a sugar.
-There is really low moisture content.
+For starters, honey is basically sugar.
+There is a really low moisture content.
 While consuming too much sugar can easily land you a trip to the dentist, if you limit intake it should not be a problem.
 Secondly, the pH balance is distinct.
 Honey is acidic and basically kills microorganisms.
 You can only end up with spoiled honey when water is added.

 Cyanide Content In Apples